Sustainable Logistics with and through IT

 Basically, storage systems are designed for the staging of goods for production and/or shipment.
 Returns, i.e. goods, which are sent back, run exactly in the opposite direction of the actual material flow.
 Frequently, this process is so costly that it exceeds the higher value of goods and it is therefore most cost-effective to destroy the returned goods.
 This ecologically and socially highly questionable decision can be avoided with a state-of-the-art warehouse management software.
 Modern systems such as the logistics software WAMAS® facilitate the transparent tracking of returns and reduce the additional costs for the reintegration of already shipped goods into the staging process.

 Predictive maintenance is one of the most prominent use cases of Industry 4.0 and promises to conserve resources by avoiding unnecessary, premature replacements of components and preventing failures at the same time.
 This way, the service life of machines and systems can be extended, and investment costs can be reduced.
 Moreover, damages can be identified before they occur, and repairs can be planned and carried out in a better way.

-With retrofit services for warehouse modernisation, SSI SCHAEFER is upgrading systems and extending their service life.
-IT modernisation, for example, involves replacements of server and client hardware, updates of operating systems or databases, modifications/extensions of current IT processes or a release change or migration (if required).
-Extensions or IT modernisations integrate new material flows perfectly.
-Your benefits include increased productivity, optimised flows of goods and energy savings.
+With retrofit services for warehouse modernization, SSI SCHAEFER is upgrading systems and extending their service life.
+IT modernization, for example, involves replacements of server and client hardware, updates of operating systems or databases, modifications/extensions of current IT processes or a release change or migration (if required).
+Extensions or IT modernizations integrate new material flows perfectly.
+Your benefits include increased productivity, optimized flows of goods and energy savings.

 Space Shuttle 1981: 400,000 programmed code lines; Golf 8 2018: 100,000,000 (estimated) programmed code lines; Source: informationisbeautiful.net/visualizations/million-lines-of-code/